No-Knead Bread with Grains and Seeds

 Yield: 1 large round loaf (12 to 16 fat slices)

-If you love good, crusty, artisanal bread, you will LOVE this recipe.
-This revolutionary technique of minimalist bread making was created by Jim Lahey, the owner of Sullivan Street Bakery in New York City, and brought to the world by New York Times columnist Mark Bittman.
-In this variation, I have gathered whole grains and seeds from the bulk department and added them to the dough to create a hearty, chewy, fabulous loaf of bread!
+If you love good, crusty, artisanal bread, this recipe is for you.
+This minimalist bread baking technique was popularized by Jim Lahey, the owner of Sullivan Street Bakery in New York City, via Mark Bittman.
+In this variation, I have gathered whole grains and seeds from the bulk department and added them to the dough to create a hearty, chewy loaf.

 - 2 tablespoons flax seeds Add to list